For an overview agenda pdf, please click here.

 The Real Dirt: Surviving and Thriving as New Ag Educator

 New, newer, newish to your role as an Ag Educator for CCE?
-No matter when or where you’ve been planted, join this action-packed event, complete with Cornell Ice Cream for the “real dirt” on how to survive, grow, and thrive as an Extension Educator.
+No matter when or where you’ve been planted, join this action-packed event for the “real dirt” on how to survive, grow, and thrive as an Extension Educator.
 Colleagues from Regional Ag Teams, PWTs, Extension Administration, Educator’s Associations and more will help you to think about building connections with colleagues, get you connected to communication channels, and guide you in exploring the resources and opportunities.

 Networking Event